Maie-r/DeadCellsModUI/README.md

 # Dead Cells Mod UI
 A comprehensive interface for modding the game Dead Cells

+## With the development of https://github.com/dead-cells-core-modding/core this tool might be more impactful and its restrictions reduced

 Modding in Dead Cells is quite limited, but it can be made easier so anyone can adjust the game to their liking.

 ## THIS REPOSITORY IS ONLY IN ITS CONCEPT STAGE AND HAS NO PLANNED DEADLINES